-On February 27, 2018, the Company's Board of Directors authorized a share repurchase program for the purchase of up to \$250.0 million of the Company's outstanding common stock (the "February 2018 Repurchase Program").
-During the year ended December 31, 2018, the Company purchased 5.0 million shares of common stock at an average purchase price of \$49.81 per share, for a total amount of \$249.9 million (excluding broker commissions), which exhausted the availability under the February 2018 Repurchase Program.
-Such shares are included in common stock in treasury in the accompanying consolidated balance sheet at December 31, 2018.

-On May 29, 2018, the Company's Board of Directors authorized a share repurchase program for the purchase of up to \$500.0 million of the Company's outstanding common stock (the "May 2018 Repurchase Plan").
-During the year ended December 31, 2018, the Company purchased 9.0 million shares of common stock at an average purchase price of \$55.55 per share, for a total amount of \$499.9 million (excluding broker commissions), under the May 2018 Repurchase Plan, which exhausted the availability under the May 2018 Repurchase Plan.
-Such shares are included in the common stock in treasury in the accompanying consolidated balance sheet at December 31, 2018.

 On August 7, 2018, the Company's Board of Directors authorized a share repurchase program for the purchase of up to \$500.0 million of the Company's outstanding common stock (the "August 2018 Repurchase Plan").
+During the year ended December 31, 2019, the Company purchased 2.9 million shares of common stock at an average purchase price of \$54.68 per share, for a total amount of \$159.6 million (excluding broker commissions), which exhausted the availability under the August 2018 Repurchase Plan.
+Such shares are included in common stock in treasury in the accompanying consolidated balance sheet at December 31, 2019.

-During the year ended December 31, 2018, the Company purchased 6.0 million shares of common stock at an average purchase price of \$57.11 per share, for a total amount of \$340.3 million (excluding broker commissions), under the August 2018 Repurchase Plan.
-Such shares are included in the common stock in treasury in the accompanying consolidated balance sheet at December 31, 2018.
-As of February 26, 2019, \$20.6 million remained available for repurchase under the August 2018 Repurchase Plan.
+On February 26, 2019, the Company's Board of Directors authorized a share repurchase program for the purchase of up to \$500.0 million of the Company's outstanding common stock (the "February 2019 Repurchase Plan").
+During the year ended December 31, 2019, the Company purchased 8.1 million shares of common stock at an average purchase price of \$57.16 per share, for a total amount of \$463.3 million (excluding broker commissions), under the February 2019 Repurchase Plan.
+Such shares are included in common stock in treasury in the accompanying consolidated balance sheet at December 31, 2019.
+As of February 28, 2020, \$36.6 million remained available for repurchase under the February 2019 Repurchase Plan.

+On November 6, 2019, the Company's Board of Directors authorized a new share repurchase program for the purchase of up to \$500.0 million of the Company's outstanding common stock (the "November 2019 Repurchase Plan").
+No shares were purchased during the year ended December 31, 2019 under the November 2019 Repurchase Plan.
+As of February 28, 2020, \$500.0 million remained available for repurchase under the November 2019 Repurchase Plan.

-During the year ended December 31, 2018, 34,976 shares of common stock were purchased from employees in lieu of cash payments for options exercised or withholding taxes due for a total amount of \$2.1 million.
-While such purchases are considered common stock repurchases, they are not counted as purchases against our authorized share repurchase programs.
-Such shares are included in common stock in treasury in the accompanying consolidated balance sheet at December 31, 2018.
+During the year ended December 31, 2019, 1.4 million shares of common stock were purchased from employees in lieu of cash payments for options exercised or withholding taxes due for a total amount of \$84.5 million.
+While such purchases are considered common stock repurchases, they are not counted as purchases against the Company's authorized share repurchase programs.
+Such shares are included in common stock in treasury in the accompanying consolidated balance sheet at December 31, 2019.

-14. STOCK-BASED COMPENSATION
+15. STOCK-BASED COMPENSATION

-The Company has two stock-based compensation plans under which shares were available for grant at December 31, 2018: the Monster Beverage Corporation 2011 Omnibus Incentive Plan (the "2011 Omnibus Incentive Plan"), including the Monster Beverage Deferred Compensation Plan (the "Deferred Compensation Plan") as a sub plan thereunder, and the Monster Beverage Corporation 2017 Compensation Plan for Non-Employee Directors (the "2017 Directors Plan"), including the Monster Beverage Deferred Compensation Plan for Non-Employee Directors as a sub plan thereunder.
+The Company has two stock-based compensation plans under which shares were available for grant at December 31, 2019: the Monster Beverage Corporation 2011 Omnibus Incentive Plan (the "2011 Omnibus Incentive Plan"), including the Monster Beverage Deferred Compensation Plan (the "Deferred Compensation Plan") as a sub plan thereunder, and the Monster Beverage Corporation 2017 Compensation Plan for Non-Employee Directors (the "2017 Directors Plan"), including the Monster Beverage Deferred Compensation Plan for Non-Employee Directors as a sub plan thereunder.